 It is small and portable, but its modular design allows for easy installation onto any vehicle platform, making it a highly mobile and formidable air defence system with multi-role capabilities.

 MSHORAD is designed to move alongside ground-based combat units and provide persistent protection and defence against multiple aerial threats within an effective interception range of 9km.
-It can detect multiple targets and react and strike fast enough to neutralise air threats within an altitude of up to 5km from ground level.
+It can detect multiple targets and react and strike fast enough to neutralise air threats up to 5km above ground level.

 After threat evaluation and weapon assignment by the GBAD C2 system, the missiles of the air defence system can be engaged in less than five seconds to eliminate multiple targets.

 MSHORAD is rapidly deployable.
-Apart from being integrated onto a wide range of vehicles, it can also be used from top of buildings offering an additional operational advantage.
+As well as being integrated into a wide range of vehicles, it can also operate from the top of buildings, offering an additional operational advantage.

 Giraffe 1X radar system details

 The Giraffe 1X is a compact and high-performance multi-mission 3D radar mainly used in short-range surveillance and surface-to-air defence.
-It is an active electronically scanned array (AESA) radar featuring Gallium Nitride (GaN) circuits.
+It is an active electronically scanned array radar featuring gallium nitride circuits.

-The radar has a 360° coverage and offers up to 75km of situational awareness.
-It can quickly detect and target the most challenging UAV threats, including the drones that are low, slow and small.
-The radar can even detect a UAV lighter than a milk carton from 4km away.
+The radar has 360° coverage and offers up to 75km of situational awareness.
+It can quickly detect and target the most challenging UAV threats, including drones that are low, slow and small.
+The radar can detect a UAV lighter than a milk carton from 4km away.

 Command and control system

-The data collected by the radar system is sent to the command and control (C2) system, which compiles and coordinates the local air picture.
-It identifies, classifies and evaluates the air threats for calculating the time-to-fire and assigns weapons accordingly.
+The data collected by the radar system is sent to the C2 system, which compiles and coordinates the local air picture.
+It identifies, classifies and evaluates air threats, calculating the time-to-fire, and assigns weapons accordingly.
 The system is also designed to conduct an after-action review after the missiles are fired.

 Details of RBS 70 NG missile system